Amy Roloff Engaged, ‘Little People, Big World’ Star Accepts Proposal From Beau Chris Marek

 People shares the details on Chris and Amy’s engagement.
 Marek proposed to Roloff this past Wednesday night, the day after her birthday.
 It seems that this happened at a restaurant that has become a favorite of theirs.

 Amy shared that she never thought she would ever be getting married again.
-At the same time, she hoped that it might happen at some point and she gushes as she says she couldn’t be more thrilled, excited, and surprised.
+At the same time, she hoped that it might happen at some point, and she gushes as she says she couldn’t be more thrilled, excited, and surprised.

-Marek proposed with a heart-shaped diamond and he says he knew that’s the style Amy wanted.
+Marek proposed with a heart-shaped diamond, and he says he knew that’s the style Amy wanted.
 Chris admits that he was quite nervous as he prepared to propose, but it doesn’t sound as if the LPBW star had any hesitations in saying yes.

 This engagement comes on the heels of Amy’s youngest son Jacob getting married to Isabel Rock.
 As The Inquisitr shared, the Roloff wedding reception was recently held at the family farm and everybody had a blast.